willianjusten/resume/Readme.md

 **Instructor** - Willianjusten Courses - May 2016 - Present

+>Creating courses about Web Development in my own platform.

 **Freelance Frontend Developer** - HUGE - January 2016 - May 2016

 >Developing new solutions using modern technologies and prototypes is one of our basic roles at Huge.